HeruEwasham/GenericParameterCollection/README.md

 ### A quick note about how null-value is handled

-When someone tries to set a null-value, that will automatically be set without going through converters.
-This means that you for now can assume that all values sent in CanConvertFromValue(..) are not null (but it do not hurt to check).
-This means also that the raw values saved on a parameter can be null, and you need to have that in mind when for example using it in ConvertFromParameter(..).
+As we handle null-values, this will mean that both the rawValue and value in the converters can be null.

-One thing to also think about is that the default converters will make an exception if you try to get a value that is null as a type that can not contain null (for instance you can not convert a null value to int, but you can convert it to int?).
+Another thing to mark is that the default converters will make an exception if you try to get a value that is null as a type that can not contain null (for instance you can not convert a null value to int, but you can convert it to int?).
 If you want to return for instance a default value if the value is null and you try to get it as a type that are not able to be null, you will be able to do that by creating a custom converter.

 ## GUI-frontends